mingwu-li/forward/README.md

 Automatic construction of adjoints for first-order systems is supported as well.
 Please refer to [1-2] for more details about the automatic generation of adjoints.

 This toolbox can be used to solve two-point boundary-value problems with arbitrary boundary conditions.
 For example, it can be used to perform the continuation of periodic orbits.
+The variational equations are solved as a by product to obtain the Jacobian for the iterations of fixed points of Poincare maps. *Applications of this toolbox for computing the forced response curves of high-dimensional mechanical systems with distributed nonlinearities can be found in [5-6] (1320 DOFs)*.

 This toolbox is developed in the platform COCO (continuation core).
 For more details about COCO, please refer to [3-4].